WinVector/Examples/linear_regression_w_zeros/lm2d_adjust.md

 > unreasonable.
 But the more zeros (saturations) you expect to see, the
 > less well a linear model will perform.

-The original motivation for the work we did here was to help a client who had built a fairly complex multivariate model to predict count data.
+## Some Background

+The original motivation for the work we did here was to help a client who had built a fairly complex multivariate model to predict expected count data.
 Their underlying assumption was that in their domain, a count of zero is a rare event.
 Their model training and deployment process was automated and put into production across multiple sites.

 Unfortunately, zero-counts are not so rare as they originally believed, at some of their sites.
 Because coming up with and deploying a new model